 ProjectionBox signals that a form of projection is required to present the video track.
 Its contents signal one kind of projection.

 '''

-2.2.
-Syntax

 aligned(8) class ProjectionBox extends Box('proj') {

 RequiredBoxTypesBox();

 ProjectionInformationBox();

+FullEquirectangularProjectionBox();// optional: one of the kinds of the

+possible projections

-RectilinearProjectionBox(); // optional: one of the kinds of the
+HalfEquirectangularProjectionBox();// optional: one of the kinds of the

-possible projections (default if absent)
+possible projections

-Box[]; // other kinds of boxes

-}

 '''